|

 62. influential

-having or exercising influence or power
+having or exercising power

 The most influential Enlightenment thinkers were Thomas Hobbes, John Locke, Voltaire, Baron de Montesquieu, and Jean Jacques Rousseau.